Heisenberg-1998/FDS-GlassBreakageModelGenertaion/README.md

   <img src="https://github.com/user-attachments/assets/f7fd08e8-0082-4bc5-88da-59205fe83937" width="400" />
 </p>

+# What to do next...
+The breakage is not only controlled by the temperture but also by the heat flux, add heat flux controlled function in next stage...

 # Reference
 Chu, T., Jiang, L., Zhu, G., Usmani, A., 2024.
 Integrating glass breakage models into CFD simulation to investigate realistic compartment fire behaviour.
 Journal of Building Engineering 82, 108314. https://doi.org/10.1016/j.jobe.2023.108314